trevorbryant/fedramp-ssp/_pages/fedramp_moderate.md

 The organization:
 <ol type="a">
 <li>Monitors information system accounts for [Assignment: organization-defined atypical use]; and</li>
-Reports atypical usage of information system accounts to [Assignment: organization-defined personnel or roles].<br>
+<li>Reports atypical usage of information system accounts to [Assignment: organization-defined personnel or roles].</li>
 <b>AC-2 (12) (a) and AC-2 (12) (b) Additional FedRAMP Requirements and Guidance:</b> Required for privileged accounts.
 </ol>